-Evan's research focuses on the music of the long eighteenth century.
-Though his dissertation is on the sacred cantatas of Christoph Graupner, he has also published on the music of J. S. Bach, Johann Samuel Schroeter and Joseph Haydn.
+Evan’s research focuses on the music of the long eighteenth century.
+In addition to his work on the sacred cantatas of Christoph Graupner, he has also published on the music of J. S. Bach, Johann Samuel Schroeter and Joseph Haydn.

 Email: evan.cortens [at] gmail.com